 When her younger child entered pre-school she started to realize she might have something to say.
 Just maybe.
 She began writing screenplays but this time with one key difference, she wrote them for herself.
 What she would like to read.
 To see.
 No attempts to please people who would never be her audience.
 Instead, she wrote for herself and her friends, the ones who told her they would be there when she decided to write again.
 She wrote two new screenplays, award-winning Tell Me Something True and Reburn, which she is currently adapting into a comic book with artist Elise McCall and producer, Jessica Petelle.

-Kickstarter successfully funded Reburn Issue #1 with over 400 backers in February 2021.
+Kickstarter successfully funded Reburn Issue #1 in February with over 400 backers and Issue #2 in August of 2021.
+Onto Issues #3 and #4!

 In her first published essay on MsMagazine.com, “The Repercussions of Trauma as a Former Patient of Dr. George Tyndall” she wrote frankly and insightfully as a survivor of complex trauma still struggling with PTSD.
 She is a proud contributor to Survivor Lit a literary magazine dedicated to amplifying the voices of sexual assault survivors.